jon-hanson/parsecj/README.md

 ```

 The `match` method provides a poor-man's equivalent to Haskell's pattern-matching.
-We can use it here to extract the result from a `Reply`:
+It can be used to extract the result from a `Reply`:

 ```Java
 <A> A getResult(Reply<A> reply) {